scrabbletank/farhome-rules/rulesdoc.md

 Attempt to overpower the mind of a creature in range that can see you.
 You make a telepathic link to the creature, using your will to shatter their mind.
 Make a spellcasting roll against the creatures intelligence save.
 On success they take a wound die in psychic damage for every success remaining in your roll.
 If you deal at least 1 damage the target is dazed for the next minute.

-Add a normal die to the spellcasting roll for every level above 5th.
+Add a normal die to the spellcasting roll for every level cast above 5th.

 ___
 #### Suggestion